-55 Cox, Hazen, The Law of Corporations, vol. II, 3rd ed., 96-97.

-56 Georgian Supreme Court Decision No-687-658-2016, 06/11/2018, 85-3 და 86-3 fields.

-57 The occasion is very interesting when JSC has only one shareholder and it uses strategy of protecting interest of investment through derivative suit.
-See Cox and Hazen, The Law of Corporations, vol. II, 3rd ed., 101.
+- 55 Cox, Hazen, The Law of Corporations, vol. II, 3rd ed., 96-97. - 56 Georgian Supreme Court Decision No-687-658-2016, 06/11/2018, 85-9 და 86-9 fields. - 57 The occasion is very interesting when JSC has only one shareholder and it uses strategy of protecting interest of investment through derivative suit.
+See Cox and Hazen, The Law of Corporations, vol. II, 3rd ed., 101. - 58 Cox, Hazen, The Law of Corporations, vol. II, 3rd ed., 103.

-58 Cox, Hazen, The Law of Corporations, vol. II, 3rd ed., 103.
+Cox, Hazen, The Law of Corporations, vol. II, 3rd ed., 111-113.

-the corporation is prima facie plaintiff59, but because of specific reasons (for instance, conflict of interests) does not use it60.
+the corporation is prima facie plaintiff, but because of specific reasons (for instance, conflict of interests) does not use it.

 A derivative suit is a possibility of filing suit in the court in favor of JSC and on behalf of shareholder.
 Minority shareholder uses it.
 The logic of using a derivative suit by a minority shareholder is simple: shareholder having a controlling package of shares has many corporate mechanisms of appointing special representatives, as well as controlling management through the general meeting, for instance, dismissing the manager from their duty, and no additional tool is needed, such as a derivative suit.
-As a result, the derivative suit is the corporate control strategy for minority shareholders.
-It is especially actual in the case of public JSC when a majority shareholder or group of shareholders does not exist, meaning the shareholders' structure is dispersed (dispersed shareholder)62.
-It must be noted that using a derivative suit is possible not only against JSC management but also against third persons and majority shareholders63.
+As a result, the derivative suit is the corporate control strategy for minority shareholder or group of shareholders does not exist, meaning the shareholders' structure is dispersed (dispersed shareholder).
+It must be noted that using a derivative suit is possible not only against JSC management but also against third persons and majority shareholders.

 One major challenge of this type of suit is the conflict of interests between the principle of the separated personality of JSC and the fiduciary duty of management.
 JSC is the legal entity that is entering into a legally binding relationship by the managing body.
 In public JSC, differentiation of property and control excludes representation of JSC by shareholders in relations with third persons, without the imposition of additional representation authority.
-For instance, in Georgia, the appointment of a person as a manager entails three stages: selection/appointment, concluding a working contract with the selected person, and registration in the Public Registry64.
+For instance, in Georgia, the appointment of a person as a manager entails three stages: selection/appointment, concluding a working contract with the selected person, and registration in the Public Registry.
 Consequently, a person becomes a corporate, organic legal representative of JSC.
-Naturally, the shareholder may also become an organic representative65, but a derivative suit equips the plaintiff shareholder with the self-selection and
+Naturally, the shareholder may also become an organic representative, but a derivative suit equips the plaintiff shareholder with the self-selection and

-- 59 Dignam, Lowry, Company Law, 8th ed., 187. - 60 Pinto, Branson, Understanding Corporate Law, 3rd ed., 456. - 61 Revised Model Business Corporation Act, 2021, § 7.40, Official Comment. - 62 Dignam, Lowry, Company Law, 8th ed., 187. - 63 Pinto, Branson, Understanding Corporate Law, 3rd ed., 456.
-Compare: Law of Georgia on Entrepreneurs, Legislative Herald, 04/08/2021, Article 176. - 64 Burduli, Foundation of Corporate Law, vol. II, 378-386. - In case of public JSC, as a rule, majority of managing body shall be independent, so-called invited persons.
+- 61 Revised Model Business Corporation Act, 2021, § 7.40, Official Comment. - 62 Dignam, Lowry, Company Law, 8th ed., 187. - 63 Pinto, Branson, Understanding Corporate Law, 3rd ed., 456.
+Compare: Law of Georgia on Entrepreneurs, Legislative Herald, 04/08/2021, Article 176. - 64 Burduli, Foundation of Corporate Law, vol. II, 378-386. - 65 In case of public JSC, as a rule, majority of managing body shall be independent, so-called invited persons.